TensorBFS/TensorInference.jl/paper/paper.md

 # Summary

-`TensorInference.jl` is a Julia [@bezanson2017julia] library designed for performing probabilistic inference in discrete graphical models.
-It leverages the recent explosion of advances in the field of tensor networks [@orus2014practical; @orus2019tensor; @robeva2019duality] to provide high-performance solutions for common inference tasks.
-These tasks include calculating: 1) the partition function or probability of evidence, 2) the marginal probability distribution over each variable given evidence, 3) the most likely assignment to all variables given evidence, 4) the most likely assignment to the query variables after marginalizing out the remaining variables, and 5) samples generated from the variable probability distribution given evidence [@Han2018; @Cheng2019].
+`TensorInference.jl` is a Julia [@bezanson2017julia] package designed for performing probabilistic inference in discrete graphical models.
+It leverages the recent explosion of advances in the field of tensor networks [@orus2014practical; @orus2019tensor; @robeva2019duality] to provide high-performance solutions for common inference problems.
+Specifically, `TensorInference.jl` offers mechanisms to:
-The infrastructure based on tensor networks allows users to

-- differentiate a tensor network program [@Liao2019] with little effort.
-- use generic element types in a tensor network without sacrifice too much performance [@Liu2021; @liu2022computing].
-- define a hyper-optimized contraction order, which is known to have a significant impact on the computational performance [@markov2008simulating; @pan2021simulating; @Gao2021] of these algorithms.
+1. calculate the partition function (also known as the probability of evidence).
+2. compute the marginal probability distribution over each variable given evidence.
+3. find the most likely assignment to all variables given evidence.
+4. find the most likely assignment to a set of query variables after marginalizing out the remaining variables.
+5. draw samples from the posterior distribution given evidence [@han2018unsupervised; @cheng2019tree].

+The infrastructure based on tensor networks introduces several benefits in handling complex computational tasks.
+First, it provides a convenient approach to differentiate a tensor network program [@liao2019differentiable], a crucial operation in the computation of the inference tasks listed above.
+Second, it supports generic element types without sacrificing significant performance.
+The advantage of this generic element type support is that solutions to diverse problems can be obtained using the same tensor network contraction algorithm but with different element types.
+This introduces a level of flexibility and adaptability that can handle a broad spectrum of problem domains efficiently [@liu2021tropical; @liu2022computing].
+Third, it allows users to define a hyper-optimized contraction order, which is known to have a significant impact on the computational performance of contracting tensor networks [@markov2008simulating; @pan2021simulating; @gao2021limitations].
-In `TensorInference.jl`, a predefined set of state-of-the-art contraction ordering methods is made available to users.
+`TensorInference.jl` makes a predefined set of state-of-the-art contraction ordering methods available to the users.
 These methods include a *local search based method* (`TreeSA`) [@kalachev2022multitensor], two *min-cut based methods* (`KaHyParBipartite`) [@gray2021hyper] and (`SABipartite`), and a *greedy method* (`GreedyMethod`).
 Finally, `TensorInference.jl` harnesses the latest developments in computational technology, including a highly optimized set of BLAS [@blackford2002updated] routines and GPU technology.

 # Statement of need